-In our review of the best home espresso machines, the Breville Infuser is our top pick.
+The Breville Infuser is a great espresso machine that can also make a variety of coffee drinks with ease.
 It’s a semi-automatic espresso machine that makes the highest quality espresso of all the models we tested.
 It does a great job frothing milk for other coffee drinks, and it performed excellently in most of our tests.
 Plus, it comes with a full array of well-made accessories that allow you to brew whatever coffee drink you want.

-In our taste tests, the espresso we made was certainly tasty, and it earned the highest quality marks among the machines we evaluated.
-The crema is good, although in our tests it did not cover the entire surface of the drink.
+The Breville Infuser espresso machine made an excellent espresso in our taste tests, and it earned the highest quality marks among the machines we evaluated.
+The crema (white layer on top) is good, although in our tests it did not cover the entire surface of the drink.

 We brought in a professional barista to help us with our evaluation and show us how to use each machine properly.
-Our quality and taste scores combine the opinions of both our barista and our testing team.
 After sampling the coffee made by the Breville Infuser, they determined that it was the best tasting of all the machines we reviewed.
 The foam was silky, creamy and voluminous, which made a lovely addition to the brew.
 In only one instance we ended up getting more steamed milk and less foam than we had hoped.

 This Breville takes considerably less work to make espresso than a manual machine.
 This unit automatically brews espresso, so you do not have to babysit the machine.
 It is equipped with 360-degree motion steam wand, but you will need to experiment a bit with it to get the results you want.